Skip to content

 Guidance Notes

-It is an exciting time to join the Law Society of Scotland.
-Due to increased operational demand, we have an opportunity within the CPD & Training team for a CPD Operations Officer.
+It is an exciting time to join the Law Society of Scotland and we have an opportunity within the Interventions Team for two Administrators.

 At the centre of our organisation are the values of Respect, Openness, Progress, Inclusion, and Integrity which drive our teams to deliver the best possible service for the legal sector and beyond.